Bohdanken/STM32_PWMServoDriver/README.md

 - **Support for External Clock**: Optionally use an external clock for more precise control.
 - **Servo Control**: Simple functions to control servos using microseconds.

+For detailed information on all available methods, please refer to the source code documentation within STM32_PWMServoDriver.h.

 ## Getting Started

 ### Prerequisites